coins/bitcoin-scripts/composite-opcodes.md

 ## OP_DIV8

 This is an integer division by `8`.
 The number `123459` is divided by `8`.
 The result is `15432`.
 It is given to us as a hint from the unlocking script.
-We only verfiy its correctness because that's what matters and we can do that much more efficiently.
+We only verfiy its correctness because that's what matters and we can do that much more efficiently than calculating it ourselves.

 ```